Everyone already loves NFLX. Here are other ways to play.

 Below is my weekly video for members of Macke's Retail Roundup.

-Stocks ending a good week with a *thud as Tariffs take their toll.
+Stocks ended a good week with a *thud as Tariffs take their toll.
 Not that there weren't any promising signs (see: Levi's and our old favorite, Aritzia...

 There is no time off from stock research.
 Not in the consumer space.
 Everything you do, everything you consider doing, on vacation is a datapoint.
 I can't afford to relax on vacations.
 I can't...